-In order to determine whether your child is eligible for transportation, please check our Transportation Policy
+In order to determine whether your child is eligible for transportation, please check our Transportation Eligibility

-Please review this information with your child to encourage bus safety and watch a video of Winnie the Pooh and friends riding the bus safely
+Please review this information with your child to encourage bus safety and watch a brief video on our First Ride page

 Rules for Getting on the Bus Safely